Associate of Arts in Criminal Justice

 * Internship – Internships are optional and not required.
 A student can take up to nine credit hours (3 semesters) of internship.
 Each internship requires a commitment of 140 non-paid hours per semester at an approved criminal justice related agency.
 In addition, students are required to draft goals, maintain a weekly journal, report their hours weekly and submit an essay discussing the internship experience.

-The Bachelor of Science in Criminal Justice at GHC is offered entirely online as a USG eMajor and is a collaborative degree with Dalton State College and Georgia Southwestern State University. eMajor degrees are designed specifically for non-traditional students and include several benefits and student success resources in addition to those already available through GHC. eMajor programs are ideal for those who need to balance work and family responsibilities with their pursuit of higher education.
+The Bachelor of Science in Criminal Justice at GHC is offered entirely online as a USG eMajor and is a collaborative degree with Dalton State College, Georgia Southwestern State University, Gordon State College and the University of West Georgia. eMajor degrees are designed specifically for non-traditional students and include several benefits and student success resources in addition to those already available through GHC. eMajor programs are ideal for those who need to balance work and family responsibilities with their pursuit of higher education.

 Highlights of the BS in Criminal Justice eMajor at GHC include: